- Home

 - Alcohol/drug-related incidents — Claims arising from substance abuse

-Our take: The Nomad Insurance plan is adequate for most digital nomads who live relatively low-risk lifestyles — coworking spaces, cafes, and apartments rather than cliff diving and paragliding.
+Our take: The Essential plan is adequate for most digital nomads who live relatively low-risk lifestyles — coworking spaces, cafes, and apartments rather than cliff diving and paragliding.
 If you’re an active adventure traveler, the lack of sports coverage is a dealbreaker unless you pair SafetyWing with a supplemental adventure policy or switch to World Nomads , which covers 200+ activities on all plans.

 A team member developed a severe ear infection while working out of a coworking space in Chiang Mai, Thailand.
 What started as mild discomfort turned into debilitating pain within 48 hours, complete with fever and partial hearing loss.
 We needed medical care fast.